Sharon D. Johnson

 - HIV-risk among women and African Americans

 - Co-morbid substance use disorders

-View Dr. Johnson's Publications
+View Dr. Johnson's CV

 Dr. Johnson joined the faculty of the School of Social Work in the Fall of 1999.
 She received a BA degree in Social Work from the University of Arkansas-Fayetteville, and an MSW and a Ph.D. in Social Work from Washington University.
 She completed a Post-Doctoral Fellowship in Biostatistics and Psychiatric Epidemiology and received a Master of Psychiatric Epidemiology (MPE) degree from Washington University's School of Medicine.
 During her academic pursuits, she received the Chancellor's Graduate Fellowship, NIMH Minority Supplement, and was an NIMH graduate trainee.
 Her dissertation research was selected to receive a Social Work Dissertation Award and was presented at the prestigious Social Work Doctoral Research Symposium.